-'''

-6.2.2 FDP_APC_EXT.1 (All Iterations); FDP_UDF_EXT.1/AO - Unidirectional Data Flow (Audio Output); FDP_UDF_EXT.1/KM - Unidirectional Data Flow (Keyboard/Mouse); FDP_UAI_EXT.1 User Authentication Isolation; FDP_UDF_EXT.1/VI - Unidirectional Data Flow (Video Output);
+6.2.2 FDP_APC_EXT.1 (All Iterations); FDP_UDF_EXT.1/AO - Unidirectional Data Flow (Audio Output); FDP_UDF_EXT.1/KM - Unidirectional Data Flow (Keyboard/Mouse); FDP_UDF_EXT.1/VI - Unidirectional Data Flow (Video Output);

-'''

 The TOE routes audio and video data only from the selected computer to the attached peripherals and routes the keyboard and mouse data only to the selected computer from the attached peripherals.
-User authentication data transits the TOE in both directions.

-Each supported peripheral (i.e. video signals, USB authentication device and input data (i.e. HID data)) has its own dedicated data path implemented in circuitry.
+Each supported peripheral (i.e. video signals and input data (i.e. HID data)) has its own dedicated data path implemented in circuitry.
 This ensures the data is isolated and only routed in the correct direction.